ramcav/NLP_2025/README.md

 Finally, the probabilities of the words following a given n-word sequence are used to generate text in the style of Shakespeare by randomly selecting the next word based on the probabilities of the words following the n-word sequence.

+### Testing

+Testing was implemented directly within the notebook usin the unittest framework.
+The tests can be found at the last cell of the notebook and can be run directly from it.

 ### Running the code

 To run the code, you will need to have Python installed on your machine.
 You can download Python from the official website: https://www.python.org/downloads/